Floods cause misery in London and Kent

 - A bolt of lightning set a tree and shed on fire in a garden in Rochester

-London was also badly hit with about 30 houses flooded by up to 25in (30cm) of water in Erith, south-east London.
+London was also badly hit with about 30 houses flooded by up to 25in (64cm) of water in Erith, south-east London.

 Four people were also rescued from their cars in Stratford, in the east of the city.